-With the exception of Mr. Cozzolino, the Committee chose to increase the base salary of each NEO, even those who did not receive an increase to their total direct compensation target, by 3% in recognition of 2012 performance and in anticipation of expected inflation in 2013.
-With regard to Mr. Cozzolino, his increase of 9.5% resulted from the Committee's decision to increase his total direct compensation target (as described above) and its desire to structure his base pay at approximately the 60th percentile of benchmark data.
+With the exception of Dr. Morone, the Committee chose to increase the base salary of each NEO, even those who did not receive an increase to their total direct compensation target, by 3% in recognition of 2013 performance and in anticipation of inflation in 2014.

 Finally, the Committee determined the proper allocation between stock and cash for the performance awards.
 For the MPP Performance Award the allocation was 60% stock and 40% cash, and distinct target opportunities were identified for each component in the award agreement.
 The calculation of the MPP Performance Award stock target opportunity used an estimated future stock price.
-For the APP Performance Award the allocation was 40% stock and 60% cash, however the initial target was denominated as a dollar amount in the award agreement.
+For 2014, the Committee chose to modify the APP Performance Award for all grantees other than Dr. Morone such that the allocation became 50% stock and 50% cash.
+For Dr. Morone, the allocation remained 60% cash and 40% stock.
+However, for all the awards, the initial target was denominated as a dollar amount in the award agreement.
 The calculation of the number of shares paid out would be determined after the performance period based on the average share price for the first ten days thereafter.
 The following table sets forth the target opportunities established for each of the NEOs for the MPP Performance Award and the APP Performance Award.